TIBCOSoftware/cic-cli-core/README.md

 > **_NOTE:_** The TIBCO Cloud CLI works on oclif 1.18.x version.
 Please consider using the same version of oclif while developing the plugin.

+### How-to guide

+[Build Plugins on TIBCO Cloud CLI](https://www.walkthrough.so/pblc/niqkfEnGwRZM/build-plugins-for-tibco-cloud-tm-cli?sn=0) will guide you in detail to develop your first sample plugin.
 ## Commands

 ### BaseCommand